 New account fraud usually refers to theft from accounts that are less than 90 days.

-A great deal of damage can happen in three months, especially when you are dealing with an organized identity fraud ring.
-Plus, the use of real (or a blend of real) details means that fraudulent applications are usually only being detected weeks after the account has been opened.
+A great deal of damage can happen in three months, especially when dealing with an organized identity fraud ring.
+Plus, using real (or a blend of real) details means that fraudulent applications are usually only detected weeks after the account was opened.

-So, even if the account is detected as fraudulent, criminals will have had plenty of time to cause the bank big losses.
+So, even if the account is detected as fraudulent, criminals will have plenty of time to cause big losses to the bank.

 Identity fraud rings exacerbate the problem

 These can even be seemingly legitimate firms with a fully functional management structure.
-This makes it extremely difficult for banks who attempt to follow up on an individual who is suspected of committing new account fraud.
+This makes it extremely difficult for banks to follow up on an individual suspected of committing new account fraud.

 These criminals open several accounts with varying synthetic identities simultaneously.
 They have complete control over the accounts from day one (as opposed to when a fraudster performs an account takeover, which is easier for banks to detect) and can then work to build the account’s credit score, increasing their credit lines.

-As these threat actors are all part of the same organization, a process referred to as ‘cash-cycling’ occurs, where money is circulated between the fraudulent accounts to imitate legitimate financial activity.
+As these threat actors are all part of the same organization, a process called ‘cash-cycling’ occurs, where money is circulated between the fraudulent accounts to imitate legitimate financial activity.
 As a result, traditional security measures will likely consider these accounts to be completely genuine.

-Indeed, some accounts are only ever used as ‘mules’; they exist purely so that money can be transferred in and out again to help conceal the true purpose of other fraudulent accounts.
-It is likely that many of these mule accounts go completely undetected.
+Indeed, some accounts are only ever used as ‘mules’; they exist purely to transfer money in and out again to help conceal the true purpose of other fraudulent accounts.
+Many of these mule accounts likely go completely undetected.

-In this way, the crime ring manages multiple accounts, increases their credit lines, and after a short period of time they ‘bust-out’; withdrawing as much money as they can up to their new-and-improved credit limits before vanishing with the money.
+In this way, the crime ring manages multiple accounts, increasing their credit lines.
+After a short period of time, they ‘bust-out,' withdrawing as much money as they can up to their new-and-improved credit limits before vanishing with the money.

-To give an idea of the sheer scale of some of these illegal operations, a New Jersey crime ring, when finally arrested by the FBI and prosecuted, were found to be running 7000 synthetic identities, 25,000 credit cards, and to have stolen over $200 million.
+To give an idea of the sheer scale of some of these illegal operations, a New Jersey crime ring, when finally arrested by the FBI and prosecuted, was found to be running 7000 synthetic identities, 25,000 credit cards, and stolen over $200 million.

 Reducing the impact of new account fraud